 Dr. John Stevens works in E3’s planning group to anticipate how generation resources and electricity markets will change as the grid evolves and more renewables come online.
-He also models hydrogen and synthetic fuel applications for clients interested in fossil fuel alternatives.

 John likes working with highly capable and motivated colleagues from whom he learns something new every day.
 Before joining E3, he was a project manager in U.S. Department of Energy’s Fuel Cell Technologies Office.